 At least 16 hours must be taken in residence; that is, through Wheaton College.
 No more than 16 hours of upper-division transfer credit in Spanish may be applied to the major.
 Transfer credits include AP credits and coursework completed abroad through a non-Wheaton College or a non-CCCU program.

 Students may repeat a course number with a “Topics” designation as long as a different topic is offered.

 Students take 20 hours of coursework at the upper-divisional (300-400) level.
 Conversation (331) and Advanced Grammar and Composition (332) are required.
-A term of study abroad is strongly recommended.
-The electives for the minor are chosen in consultation with the minor advisor on an individual basis; no independent study.
+Wheaton in Spain or Wheaton in Latin America are strongly recommended.
+Minors are encouraged to consult with a SPAN faculty member regarding selection of courses.